 Available at nearly any hardware or outdoor store, mosquito netting can offer protection from pesky insects while you and your guests relax outdoors.
 Aside from the relief they offer, mosquito nets can add a touch of elegance to your patio or outdoor seating area.

-Mosquito net panels can also be attached to the sides of a canopy to provide shelter from rain or to create a shady area under which patio furniture can be arranged.
+You can attach mosquito net panels to the sides of a canopy to provide shelter from rain.
+You can also create a shady area under which you can arrange patio furniture.

 Call A Professional

 If it seems like you’ve tried almost every bug repelling option and those little pests just won’t leave you alone, it may be time to call a professional exterminator.
-An exterminator can easily identify breeding ground areas that you may have overlooked, and help you find a solution that is effective while being safe for you, your family, and even your pets.
+An exterminator can easily identify breeding ground areas that you may have overlooked.
+They can help you find a solution that is effective while being safe for you, your family, and even your pets.
+Trying all of these things can help keep your outdoor area bug free, so you can enjoy the season!